tiabc/cryptopals/README.md

 can't be used to evaluate my programming level in terms of Python knowledge.

-Note that the code isn't ideal, it misses many checks and not properly structures.
-It was written this way deliberately.
+Note that the code isn't ideal, it misses many checks and not properly structured.
+It was written this way deliberately for simplicity.